soxueren/atsd/integration/alteryx/README.md

 - In the **Visual Query Tab**, you can select the columns that you need, or add initial sorting and grouping, etc. It might be useful to prepare your data before processing it in workflow.
-Below a builder configuration that corresponds to an SQL query is shown
+Below is a builder configuration that corresponds to an SQL query is shown

   ```sql